HandsomeBrotherShuaiLi/ImageCluster/README.md

 )
 #calculate the feature maps
 m.get_feature_map(
-    resize_shape=(224,224) # (w,h)  a tuple for resizing the input images to the same shape )
+    resize_shape=(224,224) # (w,h)  a tuple for resizing the input images to the same shape images )
 #clustering for feature maps
 m.imagecluster()
 ```
 ```
-Then, you can see the cluster sse value map, which draw a line shows each sse value for the k in range [2,maxK].
+Then, you can see the cluster sse value map, which draws a line shows each sse value for the k in range [2,maxK].
 Elbow criterion is applied to choose the best K for your cluster
 ```
 ![](matplot/KMeans_maxK_30.png)